-These Readings differ only in ways that DO NOT IN ANY WAY COMPROMISE MEANINGS OR PERMIT WHAT IS FORBIDDEN.
+These Qira’at differ only in ways that DO NOT IN ANY WAY COMPROMISE MEANINGS OR PERMIT WHAT IS FORBIDDEN.

-For a Qira’ah to be considered authentic it must be:
+For a Qirah to be considered authentic, these conditions must be all met:

-- The variations in recitations should match known Arabic grammatical constructions.
-In case of unusual constructions, it could be verified by their existence in passages of pre-Islamic prose or poetry that are known.
+2. The variations in recitations should match known Arabic grammatical constructions.
+In the case of unusual constructions, it could be verified by their existence in passages of pre-Islamic prose or poetry that are known.